 Drivers of supply

 Lack of awareness for the need for AT

 Manufacturing and procurement costs

 Complex distribution and logistics

 Non user-centric innovation

 Supply and demand for AT products and services are limited by numerous barriers caused by a lack of policies, insufficient financing, inadequate data, public stigma, and lack of empowerment of AT users, among others.
 Progress in accelerating access to AT is slow and sporadic, marked by uncoordinated investment.

 ATscale will help overcome these barriers through

-- Creating a cross-sector AT partnership for the first time, which is crucial to catalyze change in an under-resourced and fragmented area
+Creating a cross-sector AT partnership for the first time, which is crucial to catalyse change in an under-resourced and fragmented area

-- Setting a unified strategy and agenda, coordinating stakeholders, advocating, mobilizing resources, measuring and evaluating impact and progress, and sharing best practices
+Setting a unified strategy and agenda, coordinating stakeholders, advocating, mobilising resources, measuring and evaluating impact and progress, and sharing best practices

 Cover photo: UCP, Wheels for Humanity